Trantracy/Tiki/README.md

 # Tiki
-TiKi web scrapper to take
+TiKi web scrapper to take the category